chazzka/clanekcathedral/clanek.md

 | Novelty |7|5|

 ### Experiment 6
-The last experiment numbered 6 contains large number ofwith many overlapping datapoints around X=200 and Y=200.
+The last experiment numbered 6 contains large number of visually anomalous datapoints.
+This is perfect for observing behavior for datasets with regular and novelty datapoints in close to 1:1 ratio.

 Figure x shows the side-by-side visual representation of one of the 30 runs.